Thank you for visiting the HONG KONG HP Store

 With the 8th Generation Intel Core i5 or i7 processor and up to 1TB HDD, the HP OMEN was designed for top-tier performance and 4K compatibility.
 It’s an ideal choice for those who plan to experiment with the newest technology.

-Another model available for customization, the HP ProBook x360 convertible laptop is the rare PC that offers a 360-degree design and the power necessary in order to run whatever video editing software works for your projects.
+Another model available for customization, the HP ProBook x360 convertible laptop is the rare PC that offers a 360-degree design and the power necessary to run whatever video editing software works for your projects.

-This editing laptop boasts a compact design, too, so it’s ideal for commuters.
+It boasts a compact design, too, so it’s ideal for commuters.
 The HD graphics card by Intel is also customizable, so you can choose an option that works within your budget.

 There’s also the opportunity to choose whether you would like up to 512GB of internal storage, making it a laptop that can handle almost any job you need to get done.